CVE-2021-37594 in FreeRDP — Remote Memory Leak

 listIndex to a value greater than the actual length of the

 fileDescriptor array.
-If they manage to find an offset to a valid pointer in the heap after
+If they managed to find an offset to a valid pointer in the heap after

-fileDescriptor, they can leak a QWORD that is sent back to the server.
-This allows, for instance, to remotely leak client ASLR.
+fileDescriptor, they could leak a QWORD that is sent back to the server.
+This allowed, for instance, to remotely leak client ASLR.